 Many of us find it hard to deal with negative emotions as anger, fear, grief, stress.
 Because it is often a social stigma to acknowledge we suffer from our “unhappy” emotions.

-And those who admit they’re suffering from it, often get these two wrong pieces of advice:
+Often, those who admit they’re suffering from negative emotions, often get the following two wrong pieces of advice: